brioglade/SOFI3Dmatlab/README.md

 # List of functions:

+main__vxxx is the main matlab file that control all necessary parameters.
+Users have to run this matlab file to execute SOFI3D.

 ## I/O functions
 1. examine_cube()
 Check the input cubes including velocities and density arrays.
 Return dimension of the cubes.